14th Goya Awards

-The 14th Goya Awards were presented at L'Auditori in Barcelona, Spain on 29 January 2000.
-It was the first Goya awards ceremony to have taken place outside of Madrid.
+The 14th Goya Awards ceremony, presented by the Academy of Cinematographic Arts and Sciences of Spain, took place at L'Auditori in Barcelona on 29 January 2000.
+It was written by Jaume Figueras and Rosa Vergés, directed by Vergés and hosted by Antonia San Juan.
+It was the first Goya awards ceremony held outside of Madrid.

 All About My Mother won the award for Best Film.
+The television broadcast on La 1 drew 2,816,000 viewers (30.0% audience share).